Frequently Asked Questions

 We accept most major insurance plans.
 Please check with your insurance carrier if a referral is required from your primary care physician.
 Co-payments are requested at the time of service.
 Payment plans are available for self-pay patients.

 Yes.
-All RHC physicians are board-certified in orthopaedic surgery.
-All six physicians have completed a five year residency in orthopaedic surgery with an additional year-long fellowship in hand and upper extremity surgery.
+All physicians are dual board-certified or eligible in orthopedic surgery and hand surgery.
+All six physicians have completed a five year residency in orthopedic surgery with an additional year-long fellowship in hand and upper extremity surgery.

-Which hospitals do Raleigh Hand Center surgeons use?
+Which hospitals do Raleigh Hand to Shoulder Center surgeons use?

-RHC surgeons have reserved operating room time at Capital City Surgery Center, an ambulatory surgery center partnered between private community surgeons and WakeMed hospitals.
-The RHC physicians have a financial interest in Capital City Surgery Center.
-The RHC office also has a minor procedure room and cast room for appropriate cases.
-RHC physicians also have privileges at Duke Raleigh Hospital and WakeMed Raleigh Hospital.
+Our surgeons have reserved operating room time at Capital City Surgery Center, an ambulatory surgery center partnered between private community surgeons and WakeMed hospitals.
+The physicians have a financial interest in Capital City Surgery Center.
+The office also has a minor procedure room and cast room for appropriate cases.
+The physicians also have privileges at Duke Raleigh Hospital and WakeMed Raleigh Hospital.

 Are surgeons trained in non-operative treatment as well as surgery?